ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 To count the references we can use : `sys.getrefcount(l)`.

-If you do this we may be surprised by the value: `4`.
+If you try this, you may be surprised that the value is `4` not `2`.

-This is due to `sys.getrefcount` also creating a reference on its argument.
+This is due to `sys.getrefcount` also creating a reference to its argument.
-The second additional ref count is explained here: [https://stackoverflow.com/a/46146772](https://stackoverflow.com/a/46146772), which looks like it's caused by the new way _CPython_ handle argument passing starting _3.6_.
+The second additional ref count is explained here: [https://stackoverflow.com/a/46146772](https://stackoverflow.com/a/46146772), which looks like an implementation detail in the new way _CPython_ handles arguments passing starting _3.6_.

-of code now is:
+Our code now is:

 {% highlight python %}
 def f(l, inplace=True):